Blackjack Hands

 Soft Hands

-Let us take an Ace and a 7 as an example.
-The total of this hand can be either 8 or 18, so we can say that this is a soft 18.
-Another soft total can be formed by an Ace, a 2, and a 3 – we can count this hand as either 6 or 16.
-If the player decides to Hit on an Ace-5 hand (soft 16) and receives a 6, his hand would become a hard 12 where the Ace has a value of 1.
-If we count it as 11, the hand will be 22 and, thus, it will immediately bust.
-Another hard 12 is, for instance, formed by 7-5.
+Consider an Ace and a 7.
+This hand can total either 8 or 18, so it is called a soft 18.
+Another soft total can be made with an Ace, a 2, and a 3 – this hand can be counted as 6 or 16.
+If a player hits on an Ace-5 hand (soft 16) and draws a 6, the hand turns into a hard 12 because the Ace now counts as 1.
+Valuing the Ace as 11 would push the hand to 22, resulting in an immediate bust.
+A different example of a hard 12 is a 7-5.

 Hard Hands

-Clearly, while hard hands are concrete, soft totals are much more adaptable and give players more options when deciding how to play out a certain hand.
-Assuming the player’s two first cards are 7-9, a hard 16, his best course of action is to Stand and not risk exceeding 21 (any card with a value of 6 or more would result in busting).
-Still, the dealer would easily beat this hard total of 16.
+While hard hands are fixed, soft totals are more flexible and give players additional options when deciding how to play a hand.
+If the player’s first two cards are 7-9, a hard 16, the safest move is to Stand and avoid exceeding 21 (any card with a value of 6 or more would result in busting).
+However, the dealer can still easily beat this hard total of 16.

-If the player’s initial hand is Ace-5, which is a soft 16, then he can decide whether he wants additional cards or prefers to Stand.
-Hitting is, of course, the best decision in this scenario but that is irrelevant.
-What matters is the obvious advantage soft hands give to both the player and the dealer.
+If the player’s initial hand is Ace-5, a soft 16, he can choose to Hit or Stand.
+Hitting is generally the best decision in this scenario, but what matters is the clear advantage soft hands offer to both the player and the dealer.

 Pairs